Personal Loans

 For example, if your consolidation loan has a lower interest rate than your original loan, you'll end up with a lower monthly payment amount.
 Or if you select a shorter term when you consolidate, you could pay off your loan faster.

 Other benefits include one monthly payment instead of several, and the ability to choose a fixed rate so you never have to worry about rate hikes.
+Finally, consolidation loans generally come with installment plans, so you have an end date when you’ll be debt free.

-Drawbacks of Debt Consolidation
+The Drawbacks of Debt Consolidation

-The main drawback is that consolidating to a higher interest rate or a longer term than your original loan could cause you to pay more in interest over time.
+The main drawback is that consolidating to a higher interest rate or a longer term than your original loan could cause you to pay more interest over time.
 But it depends on your loan terms.

 Plus, whenever you're talking about a loan, you also have to be aware of the potential fees: balance transfer fees, closing costs, prepayment penalties, or loan origination fees.

-Something to also remember is debt consolidation won't prevent you from going back into debt — you have to be willing to change your financial habits.
+Something to also remember is that debt consolidation won't prevent you from going back into debt — you have to be willing to change your financial habits.

 How Debt Consolidation Affects Your Credit